-In today’s competitive market scenario power utilities are under tremendous pressure to cut down their maintenance costs as they form a significant portion of the operation costs.
+In today’s competitive market scenario, power utilities are under tremendous pressure to cut down their maintenance costs as they form a significant portion of the operation costs.
 This has led the utilities to adopt condition-based maintenance of the equipment rather than usual preventive maintenance being carried out at a fixed interval of time.
-Maintenance intervals are normally fixed on the basis of the type of equipment and sometimes on the equipment history.
+Maintenance intervals are normally fixed based on the type of equipment and sometimes on the equipment history.
 However, tests or measurements are also carried out to assess the condition of the equipment.

 Different types of maintenance being done on equipment are:

 - Reliability centered maintenance

 Number of Pages: 129